gatsbyjs/gatsby/docs/blog/gatsby-v1.md

 * [Housing.com
 (India)](https://developers.google.com/web/showcase/2016/housing)

-## Add service worker and offline support
+## Service worker and offline support

 Service workers are perhaps the most exciting technology that's come to the web in the past several years.
 It makes possible (finally!)